 If there are a few dates that are personally important to you that are not your birthday, you can use these in part to create a secure password.
 You need a date that is only really known by you and a small number of people, as this makes it a lot more secure.
 For extra points, use a date that only you know.

 When was your first day of school?
 When was your first trip to the hospital?
 What date did you get your first job?

-Take two or three dates that you can easily remember, put them in MMDDYY (or DDMMYY) format and then mix things up a bit by replacing certain numbers with letters, adding in symbols, and end with a special character.
+Take two or three dates that you can easily remember, put them in MMDDYY (or DDMMYY) format and then mix things up a bit with words.

 How to Manage Your Passwords Effectively

 - You could sit for hours and memorize each one until it’s stuck in your brain,

 - You could write them all down in a notebook (NOT recommended),